 From the above genotype compatibility chart, you will see the remarks after each result, so you can make a decision before marriage.

 Having gone through this article, we believe you may have a story to share with us.
-Please make use of the Feedback form to tell us how you feel about all you’ve read and make necessary contributions to us and other co-readers as well.
+Please make use of the Feedback form to tell us how you feel about all you’ve read and made necessary contributions to us and other co-readers as well.

 Please, make use of the SHARE BUTTONS too to distribute the article in all nook and crannies of the internet; so that your friends may learn about their health and possibly contribute to our generation.
 You never can tell what your neighbor is passing through.
 Therefore, granting them the opportunity to read this article might be the greatest gift of love they ever sought for.
 LIKE!
 SHARE!!
 SUBSCRIBE!!!